JeffersonLab/epics2kafka/README.md

 ```

 ## Tests
+### Unit Tests
-JUnit tests are performed by the Gradle build unless the "-x test" argument is used.
+Uses JUnit and are performed by the Gradle build unless the "-x test" argument is used.
 The tests use an Embedded EPICS CA IOC (Java).
 An HTML test report is generated at the path:
 ```
 build/reports/tests/test/index.html
 ```